update: 2026.1.5

-Born in 1974 in Australia, Sydney.
-Lives and works in Australia, Sydney.
-Graduated with a Doctor of Philosophy (PhD) in Fine Arts, Media Arts from the University of New South Wales in 2009.
+Born in Sydney, Australia.
+Lives and works in Sydney, Australia.
+Graduated with a Doctor of Philosophy (PhD) in Fine Arts, Media Arts from the University of New South Wales.

 Recent exhibitions and activities